 This is not science

-Here’s something that makes my heart sing: Canada’s McGill University has an Office for Science and Society.
-Its tagline is “separating sense from nonsense.”
-Their article on colon cleansing, organized under the directory for health and nutrition quackery, points out that there is no evidence of any benefit from colon cleanses.
+Here’s something that makes my heart sing: Canada’s McGill University has an Office for Science and Society, with the tagline “separating sense from nonsense.”
+Their article on colon cleansing‘s particular variety of quackery, points out that there is no evidence of any benefit from colon cleanses.
 However, there is evidence of substantial risks, such as bowel perforation or electrolyte imbalances.

-The McGill anti-quackery article also explains that there is no scientific basis at all to the idea of “auto-intoxication.”
-This is the line of thinking that feces hang out in the bowel for too long and bad bacteria enter the bloodstream as a result.
+The McGill anti-quackery article also explains that there’s no scientific basis to the idea of “auto-intoxication.”
+This is the line of thinking that feces hang out in the bowel for too long, allowing bad bacteria enter the bloodstream.
 The article points out that with doctors regularly hanging out in that region of the body for colonoscopies and other procedures, they would know if there was shit (literally) hanging around that didn’t belong there.

 There are some legitimate reasons to clear out the ol’ poop chute.
 Pre-colonoscopy, you’ll drink some laxatives that will leave you glued to the toilet for an extended period of time.
 A more civilized rectal adventure is the enema, using a fraction of the volume of fluid used in a colonic.

 What is that volume of fluid, you might ask?
 An MD Edge article notes that up to 60 litres of fluid gets shot up your butt in a colonic.
 To put that into perspective, that big jug of water at the office water cooler is 5 gallons, or just under 20 litres.
 Imagine three of those doing the funky chicken in your intestines.